ucaiado/rl_trading/market_gym/envs/README.md

 ```

 Regarding `Simulator`, one interesting method is `print_when_paused(self)`.
-If you hit Ctrl + C while running `market_sim/agent.py` the script, it will pause the simulation and print out some information about the current state of the environment and the agent.
+If you hit Ctrl + C while running `market_sim/agent.py` script, it will pause the simulation and print out some information about the current state of the environment and the agent.
 It will ask you if should continue or quit the episode.
 If you choose to quit, it will follow to the next episode.
 To stop the simulation, you should hit ctrl+C twice.
 About reward functions, the following are the `RewardFunc` methods you should know:

 - set\_func(self, s_type): Set the kind of reward used by the agent.
 - reset(self): Reset the reward function state.
 It was used by learning agent.
 Should be put in another place, probably